matthieumeo/cookiecutter-pyxu/PROMPTS.md

 This is the GitHub username under whose account the GitHub repository for the plugin will be hosted.
-This username will be used to create the GitHub url for this plugin and will appear as part of the `url` field in `setup.cfg`.
+This username will be used to create the GitHub url for this plugin and will appear as part of the `url` field in `pyproject.toml`.

 This username could be your personal username or the organization under which you plan to host the plugin on GitHub.
-If you do not wish to provide a username, simply press `Enter` at this prompt, and choose `provide later` at the `github_repository_url` prompt - this will omit the `url` field in `setup.cfg` entirely, and you may add it later if you wish.
+If you do not wish to provide a username, simply press `Enter` at this prompt, and choose `provide later` at the `github_repository_url` prompt - this will omit the `url` field in `pyproject.toml` entirely, and you may add it later if you wish.

 ## plugin_name

-This is the desired name for your Pycou plugin, and will also be the name of the Python package directory we create for you.
-The plugin name you choose will be listed in `setup.cfg` under the `name` field, as well as under `[options.entry_points]`.
+This is the desired name for your Pyxu plugin, and will also be the name of the Python package directory we create for you.
+The plugin name you choose will be listed in `pyproject.toml` under the `name` field, as well as under `[options.entry_points]`.
 If you publish your package to PyPI, users will be able to install your package using